 There are many software programs that will compare your songs to your reference tracks.
 Further, some music software will allow you to break a song into individual tracks, giving you a better ability to isolate sounds and instruments in your tracks.

 It is also important to listen to reference tracks in multiple locations to determine audio quality.
 This is how many consumers of these songs will listen to tracks, so it is important to get their perspective by listening to them through different locations.

 Plugins are another vital tool in any audio engineer’s kit.
 Digital Audio Workstations (DAW) use plugins that process audio in unique ways.
 Plugins are powerful tools that include many subcategories.
 Examples of plugin categories include dynamic plugins that control volume, delay, and reverb.
 Equalizers enable modification of part of the sound file, while compressors bring together the extreme highs and lows of an audio track.
 Lastly, autotune offers pitch correction.

-Purchasing plugins can be beneficial, but it is important to master the initial tools that come with the software.
-A understanding of the basic plugins available for a DAW beats a library of hundreds of scarcely-used tools.
+Purchasing plugins can be beneficial, but it is important to master the initial tools and training that come with the software.
+An understanding of the basic plugins available for a DAW beats a library of hundreds of scarcely-used tools.